Africa's first credit-rating standard for creative IP

 • “How does this catalogue compare to East Africa?”

-• The Bloomberg-style reference for creative IP
+• The reference dataset for creative IP

 • Available as the dataset reaches critical mass